khurshid089/flexmenu2/README.md

 ### linkTitle
 (string, defaults to 'Open/Close Menu')
-What should the title of the "view more" button be?
+What should the title of the "&#9776; MORE" button be?

 ### linkTex
 (string, defaults to '&#9776; MORE')